Three ecosystems. Three collections. One circular loop.

 The Urban Collection comes from Lisbon's streets.
 If you're a Lisbon hotel or business, displaying these pieces means you're funding the cleanup of your own neighbourhood.

 Ocean, Forest, and Urban.
 Each one matches a Portuguese ecosystem we clean up.
-The Ocean Collection is first — four designs, launching 2026.
+The Ocean Collection is first — four designs, launching Spring 2026.
 Forest comes next (landscape parks and woodlands), then Urban (Lisbon's streets).
 Every sale from a collection funds more cleanup in that same ecosystem.

 Simple: you buy a piece, that money pays for more cleanup.
 More cleanup means more material.
 More material means more pieces.
 The loop keeps going.
 Your piece isn't just recycled plastic — it's proof that a specific stretch of coastline, forest, or street got cleaner.